Territorial claims in Antarctica: South American involvement

 Two years before, in 1904, the Argentine government had established a permanent presence in Antarctica with the purchase of a meteorological station on Laurie Island established in 1903 by William S. Bruce's Scottish National Antarctic Expedition.
 Bruce offered to transfer the station and instruments for the sum of 5,000 pesos, on the condition that the government committed itself to the continuation of the scientific mission.
 The Envoy at the British Legation in Argentina, William Haggard, also sent a note to the Argentine Foreign Minister, José A. Terry, ratifying the terms of Bruce's proposition.
 In 1906, Argentina communicated to the international community the establishment of a permanent base in the South Orkney Islands, the Orcadas Base.
 However, Haggard responded by reminding Argentina that the South Orkneys were British.
 The British position was that Argentine personnel had been granted permission for a period of one year.
 The Argentine government would later enter into negotiations with the British over the possible transfer of the island.
 Although these talks were unsuccessful, Argentina attempted to unilaterally establish its sovereignty with the erection of markers, national flags and other symbols.

 Chile's government didn't completely reject Argentina's protest and negotiations ensued between both countries through most of 1906 and 1907, trying to define the borders of their respective Antarctic claims.
 Chilean diplomats proposed dividing the area in two by tracing a straight line from the South Shetlands towards the South Pole, but the idea was rejected by their Argentine counterparts.
 Both countries eventually decided to define the borders of their respective claims on their own.

-Chile officially established the Chilean Antarctic Territory in November 1940, claiming being the historical inheritor of the Spanish Governorate of Terra Australis of 1539, transferred to the Governorate of Chile in 1555.